fzakaria/chargehound-stripe/README.md

 make run
 ```

+The following routes are expose:

+*/* The base path, where you can see some albums and purchase them.
+*/charge/<song_slug>* The callback/webhook for stripe to initiate the charge after they've validated the credit card.
+*/chargehound/dispute* The callback/webhook for chargehound after they've discovered a dispute from their Stripe integration.
+*/admin/charges* An admin view that just returns the current in-memory charges processed.

 ## Stripe Information

 The integration with stripe is using the test keys -- they therefore accept the following test credit card values.